Vobrymn/Anirecom/README.md

 > Interaction and Result Storage: Upon user submission, their responses, stored in an array, are sent as a JSON object to the server.
 The server processes each string and matches it with our results database and from there, only the valid results are sent back to the client.

 > Search for Previous Interactions: The history feature is available to both logged in and guests, since

+## Installation
+- steps required to set up the development environment and run the application locally, dependencies etc

+## Usage
+- describe how users can interact with the application

+## Architecture
+- discuss the overall architecture and design patterns used in the application, explain the separation of concerns, such as the division of frontend (HTML, CSS, JavaScript) and backend (Flask) components.
+- describe how the different components interact with each other.

+## Development Process
+- an overview of your development process, including any methodologies or tools used (e.g., Agile, version control with Git), explain how codebase was organised, such as folder structure or naming conventions
+- -discuss any challenges faced during development (maybe)

+## Testing
+- describe your approach to testing the application, mention any testing frameworks (or if any libraries used)
+- provide examples of test cases and how to run them